WHERE IS THE MONEY GOING?

 - Submitted Local Streets and Roads Projects, County - FY 17-18 - as of January 31, 2018

-For more information on the program, visit the California Transportation Commission's Local Streets and Roads page.
+For more information, visit the California Transportation Commission (CTC)'s Local Streets and Roads Program page.

 - Supports the investment that local communities have made in their region through voter-approved transportation tax measures through matching funds.